hugentobler/markdoc-svelte/README.md

 By default, the preprocessor looks for your Markdoc schema definition in a `./markdoc` directory at the app root.
 To use a different path, define the directory in the options as a relative path.

+Both `/markdoc` and `./markdoc` formats are supported (both are treated as relative to the project root).

 ```javascript
 import { markdoc } from "markdoc-svelte";